tonvoon/cloud-azure-virtual-machines/README.md

 Step 1: Add the host template

-Step 2: DESCRIBE ANY VARIABLES REQUIRED
+Step 2: Add and configure variables required for this host

 Step 3: Reload and the system will now be monitored